 A (Very) Brief History of the Atwood Sphere

-This exciting new exhibition will be a celebration of Chicago, a reflection on our relationship with the stars, and an exploration of how communities connect to the sky through myth, storytelling, art, science, and literature.
+This exciting new exhibition is a celebration of Chicago, a reflection on our relationship with the stars, and an exploration of how communities connect to the sky through myth, storytelling, art, science, and literature.

 But we can’t talk about our night sky without talking about the historic Atwood Sphere.
 The Adler is lucky to call itself home to this incredible piece of Chicago history.
 It is the oldest sky simulator in the world still operating, debuting at the Chicago Academy of Sciences (CAS) in 1913.

 Originally called Atwood Celestial Sphere, the planetarium was designed by Dr. Wallace Atwood, an American geographer and geologist, specifically for CAS with the intent to help others learn about Chicago’s night sky.
 The commission of the exhibit cost $10,000, the largest dollar amount paid for any one single exhibit element at CAS to date.